datalakehouse/docs/docs/products/opensearch/index.rst

 OpenSearch is widely used for log ingestion and analysis, particularly because it can handle the data volumes involved, and because OpenSearch Dashboards provides a powerful interface to the data, including search, aggregation and analysis functionality.

-Get started with Aiven for OpenSearch
+Get started with DLH for OpenSearch
 -------------------------------------

 Try the :doc:`sample recipes dataset <howto/sample-dataset>` or browse the other articles available: